Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 Safest Places To Travel In Colombia

 Generally, the large parts of Colombia that you want to avoid are on the borders along Venezuela and the Pacific coast.
-Neither of these is typically tourist areas anyway so you won’t be missing much.
+Neither of these is a typical tourist area anyway, so you won’t be missing much.

 You’ll also want to be careful when visiting rural areas because drug cartels and illegal armed groups do still exist in some places, but if you’re visiting the typical tourist small towns, you shouldn’t have any problems.

-You should know however, that police officers and emergency services will not run very efficiently in these areas should you ever need them (for example if you are in need of an ambulance for an emergency, it’s unlikely to show up in time for rescuing).
+You should know, however, that police officers and emergency services will not run very efficiently in these areas should you ever need them (for example, if you are in need of an ambulance for an emergency, it’s unlikely to show up in time for rescue).

-So where are the safest areas in Colombia to travel for tourists?
+So, where are the safest areas in Colombia for tourists to travel?

 ✔️ The Coffee Region